Quema100/GhostNet/README.md

         ```

 > [!WARNING]
-> This template is a tool developed for specific purposes.
+> This template is a tool developed strictly for educational and research purposes.
 > **Improper use of this project may result in illegal outcomes, and the responsibility lies solely with the user.**
 >**The creator assumes no responsibility for any legal or ethical issues arising from the use of this template.**